Animal Control Info

 Animal Control investigates allegations of animal neglect and cruelty.
 The goal of the Department is to change neglectful owners' behavior through education, warning and, in some cases, citation.
 In order to establish probable cause, callers must provide their information and the exact address of the offense.
 Situations involving horses may also be reported to the GA Department of Agriculture's Equine Unit directly at 404-656-3713.

-While tethering dogs is not illegal in the county, Animal Control recognizes that dogs may live better and healthier lives indoors or in fenced yards and supports the efforts of humane groups who assist owners in getting their dogs off chains.
-Owners that do decide to tether their dog must do so in accordance with local ordinance.
+Owners that decide to tether their dog must do so in accordance with local ordinance.
 The current local ordinance addresses many of the secondary issues which may arise for dogs confined on tethers:

 - Owners are required to ensure that tethers are adequate length and free from obstruction.